Stump42/CourseraWebDevCourse/README.md

 ## Resources
 ### stackoverflow
 ### jsfiddle.net
-Can be used directly with stackoverflow or other resources.
+Can be used directly with stackoverflow or other resources

 ###CodePen.io
 Similar to jsfiddle